 She co-supervises Ph.D. research (by D. Geraghty) on non-fictional travel writing on India, for Monash University in Australia.

-She also co-supervises doctoral research at UU, on the Anglophone Kashmiri Bildungsroman (R. Rizwan) and the fiction of Philip Meadows Taylor (A. Mahapatra).
+She also co-supervises doctoral research at UU, on the Anglophone Kashmiri Bildungsroman (R. Rizwan).

 She welcomes enquiries from students wishing to work with her at any of these levels.